-During my first quarter of graduate school, I taught or attended chemistry classes at 9 am for four days of the week, so I woke up by 6 am to fit in a run or yoga session, shower, and eat breakfast before biking to campus.
+During my first quarter of graduate school, I taught or attended chemistry classes at 9 am on four days of the week, so I woke up by 6 am to fit in a run or yoga session, shower, and breakfast before biking to campus.
 At least I only lived a few miles away!

-Since the weather in my college town rarely cooled off until November, I typically turned to cold cereal for breakfast.
+Since the weather in my college town rarely cooled off until November, I typically turned to cereal for breakfast.
 I loved a blend of bran flakes and crunchy granola clusters, usually with a little freeze dried fruit thrown in too.

 On those days, I poured oats and water into a bowl.
 After a couple of minutes in the microwave, I stirred in sweetener and a hefty dose of cinnamon, let it sit for a few minutes to thicken (and so I wouldn’t burn my tongue!), and savored my comforting breakfast.
-It made my kitchen smell like oatmeal raisin cookies!
+It made my kitchen smell like oatmeal cookies!

 With local schools starting soon, I began thinking about my previous school morning routines.
-As much as I enjoyed my bowls of cold cereal and hot oatmeal, these Healthy Oatmeal Chocolate Chip Scones would’ve been a very welcome treat!
+As much as I enjoyed my bowls of cold cereal and hot oatmeal, these healthy oatmeal chocolate chip scones would’ve been a very welcome treat!

 Let’s talk about how to make these healthy oatmeal chocolate chip scones!

-You’ll start with instant oats (like these—or these for a gluten-free version!).
+You’ll start with instant oats (like these — or these for a gluten-free version!).
 Instant oats are also called “quick cooking” or “one minute” oats.
-They’re smaller and thinner than traditional old-fashioned rolled oats, which means they soften faster and make your healthy oatmeal chocolate chip scones really moist and tender!
-You can usually find instant oats right next to the old-fashioned rolled oats at the grocery store.
+They only contain one ingredient: oats!
+They’re smaller and thinner than traditional old-fashioned rolled oats, which means they soften faster… And therefore make your healthy oatmeal scones really moist and tender!

-Healthy Oatmeal Chocolate Chip Scones | | Print |
+Healthy Oatmeal Chocolate Chip Scones

 - ½ cup (50g) instant oats (gluten-free if necessary and measured like this)